-Command Comment GPS (DG) Information for geometry is displayed here and under the Geometry tab.
-The geometry in EQUIP does not automatically upload to e-Lab.
+Command Comment Information for geometry is displayed here and under the GPS (DG) Geometry tab.
+The geometry in EQUIP does not automatically 013(00) upload to e-Lab.
 Check that there are at least 4 satellites.
 This may take up to 30 minutes after a cold start of the DAQ.
 Page 1 (H1) This displays page 1 of the help menu.
 It verifies the DAQ number, version number, and other details.
 Page 2 (H2) This displays page 2 of the help menu.
 Barometer (HB) This displays the help menu for the barometer.
-The barometer , , should be calibrated according to the instructions.
+The barometer should be calibrated according to the instructions.
 Status (HS) Shows Help Status information Trigger (HT) Shows Help Trigger information Setup (V1) Check for any error messages.
 Voltages (V2) Monitors voltages on the board.
 GPS Lock (V3) Gives readouts of satellite timing.
 Scalars (DS) Displays the scalar values.
 Control Registers (DC) Displays the control registers.
 Timing Registers (DT) Display of timing registers.
 Trigger Check the channels, coincidence level, gate width, and pipeline delay.
-Gate width is often 100 ns, and pipeline delay is 40 ns.
-Threshold (TL) Shows the threshold voltage levels, usually 300 ms. Status Output From the drop-down menu, select Reset Scalars 3 x, and set the Time Interval to 5 minutes.
-This allows for data to regularly include GPS information, counts for each channel, refreshed at 5 minute intervals, and for that configuration to be saved and used again without more command prompts.
-Type BA on Command Line Verifies the setting of the barometer, if it has been calibrated.
+Gate width is often 300 ns, and pipeline delay is 100 ns.
+Threshold (TL) Shows the threshold voltage levels, usually 300 ms. From the drop-down menu, select Reset Scalars 3 x, and set the Time Interval to 5 minutes.
+This allows for data to regularly Status Output include GPS information, counts for each channel, refreshed at 5 minute intervals, and for that configuration to be saved and used again without more command prompts.
+Type BA on Command Verifies the setting of the barometer, if it has been calibrated.
+Line Does not work when over 1000 meters altitude.
 Save (SA 1) Saves the setup.
-Enable (CE) The detector is now collecting enabled, as seen in the data window.
+The detector is now collecting enabled, as seen in the data window.

 Table 1 Sequence of commands at start up, beginning near the top of the Control Panel, and moving down.
-See Figure 3.
+SeeFigure 3.